-Data and graphics from the Fourth Quarter, 2015 State of the Internet Report can be found on the Akamai State of the Internet site and through the Akamai State of the Internet app for iOS and Android devices.
+Data and graphics from the Fourth Quarter, 2015 State of the Internet Report can be found on the Akamai State of the Internet site.
 State of the Internet Report-related discussions are also taking place on the Akamai Community.

 “This quarter’s report shows great year-over-year growth in average connection speeds and overall broadband adoption,” noted David Belson, editor of the State of the Internet Report.
 “This is particularly important as consumer expectations rise and many high-profile events, like the summer games in Rio, will be streamed this year.
 The progress we’re seeing across our key metrics shows that, while there’s still work to be done, more parts of the world are increasingly able to support the delivery of broadcast-quality video content online.”

 Highlights from Akamai’s Fourth Quarter, 2015 State of the Internet Report:

 Global Average Connection Speeds and Global Broadband Connectivity

 - Global average connection speed increased 8.6% to 5.6 Mbps from the third quarter, a 23% increase year-over-year.

 - South Korea had the top average connection speed at 26.7 Mbps, posting a 20% increase over the fourth quarter of 2014.